mnemonikr/symbolic-pcode/README.md

 # Building tests

+## Test Fixtures

+The test fixtures are Rust components built targeting specific architectures.
+Make sure you have the following targets installed via `rustup target`:

+* x86_64-unknown-none
+* x86_64-unknown-linux-musl
+* aarch64-unknown-none
+* aarch64-unknown-linux-musl.
+This also requires the aarch64-linux-gnu-gcc compiler to be installed for cross-compilation.

+The Linux musl variants are used by integration tests with a Linux kernel model.

+## Z3

 The integration tests use [Z3](https://github.com/Z3Prover/z3) to perform constraint solving and expects the Z3 shared library to be installed.
 Alternatively the integration test [Cargo.toml](./tests/Cargo.toml) can be updated to build and statically link Z3.
 See the comments in that file for more details.